20 gifts the Aquarius in your life will love

 Opposed to conventionality, Aquariuses don’t want to be like everyone else.
 So don’t dare get them a traditional pair of Converse they’d see everyone else wearing.
 Instead, opt for the Run Star Hike sneakers, which are a modern reimagination of the classic Chucks we know and love.

 Aquariuses are always in deep thought, whether that be with personal matters or how to save the world.
 Naturally, they often like to write to keep up with all their ideas.
-What better gift than a journal then?
-Snag them this journal to remind them that their fight towards equality is worth it.
+What better gift than a journal, then?
+Snag them this journal to remind them that their fight toward equality is worth it.

-Ban.do Rise and Shine Vase - Orange Juice ($25.95; bando.com)
+Ban.do Rise and Shine Orange Juice Vase ($25.95; bando.com)

 An eccentric art piece is sure to win over your Aquarius.
-They easily fawn over a truly unique work, that’s just as unpredictable as they are.
+They easily fawn over a truly unique work that’s just as unpredictable as they are.
 That being said, it’s easy to understand why we’d recommend this retro orange juice vase as a gift.

-Masterclass Membership ($180 per year; masterclass.com)
+MasterClass Membership ($180 per year; masterclass.com)

 This air sign is a lifelong learner.
 Even if they don’t want to be tied to a work or school schedule, new information is super exciting to them.
-That’s why a Masterclass subscription would make an excellent gift.
+That’s why a MasterClass subscription would make an excellent gift.
 From French pastry fundamentals to space exploration, your Aqua won’t know where to begin.

 Keep in mind that Aquariuses need alone time to recharge and reflect on the day.
-If a relaxing bath is important to your giftee, this caddy tray will be a serious gamechanger for them.
+If a relaxing bath is important to your giftee, this caddy tray will be a serious game changer for them.
 Fit for two and available in seven finishes, the caddy features a book or tablet holder, wine glass slots and even removable trays for ultimate customization.

 UO Luna Baguette Bag ($44; urbanoutfitters.com)